 No such limits apply to the Shopify plan.

 In terms of Transaction fees, both Shopify and BigCommerce charge 0% on all plans if you use their payment solutions.
 BigCommerce have the advantage of now also incorporating apple pay in their one page checkout, but both Shopify and BigCommerce have well designed, secure checkout pages.

 Bigcommerce has a bit of an edge on Shopify here, because you get the vast majority of report types as standard on any Bigcommerce plan.
 With Shopify you have to be on one of the more expensive plans – the $79 per month ‘Shopify’ plan and up – to avail of comprehensive reporting functionality.
 If you’re on a cheaper Shopify plan, you can avail of some statistics via an ‘online store dashboard’, but these are pretty basic and ‘top line’ in nature.

 For additional insights into your store (particularly where traffic to it is concerned) you can also install Google Analytics.

 BigCommerce stores now include AMP pages which are great for search engine ranking.

 BigCommerce fully integrates with Amazon and eBay directly from your BigCommerce control panel.
-Shopify integrate with Amazon, but not eBay or Google shopping.
+Shopify integrates with Amazon, but not eBay or Google shopping.